2020 Candidate Elizabeth Warren Calls For Trump Impeachment Proceedings

 — Gideon Resnick (@GideonResnick) April 19, 2019

-Some Democrats believe that pursuit of impeachment is useless for as long as the Republicans keep a majority in the U.S. Senate, as a two-thirds majority in the Senate is needed in order ensure conviction and removal from office.
+Some Democrats believe that pursuit of impeachment is useless as long as the Republicans keep a majority in the U.S. Senate, as a two-thirds majority in the Senate is needed in order ensure conviction and removal from office.
 President Bill Clinton, in late 1998, was impeached by the Republican-led House, but was not convicted in the Senate.

 Elizabeth Warren, a second-term U.S. Senator, has been praised in the early going of the campaign for ambitious policy proposals, although she’s been criticized for her handling of her claim of Cherokee heritage.
 The candidate took a DNA test late last year, which showed she had a tiny amount of such genetic heritage.
 Warren apologized to the Cherokee Nation for doing so in February, per The Inquisitr.